Magnolia (film): Themes

-Raining frogs and Exodus (Bible) references
+Raining frogs and Exodus (Bible) reference

 At the end of the film, frogs rain from the sky.
 Throughout the film, there are references to the Book of Exodus 8:2 "And if thou refuse to let them go, behold, I will smite all thy borders with frogs."

 The film has an underlying theme of unexplained events, taken from the 1920s and 1930s works of Charles Fort.
 Fortean author Loren Coleman's 2001 book "Mysterious America: The Revised Edition" includes a chapter entitled "The Teleporting Animals and Magnolia", addressing the film.
 The chapter discusses how one of Fort's books is visible on the table in the library and the film's end credit thanking Charles Fort.

 The only character who seems to be unsurprised by the falling frogs is Stanley.
 He calmly observes the event, saying, "This happens.
 This is something that happens."
 This has led to the speculation that Stanley is a prophet, allegorically akin to Moses, and that the "slavery" to which the film alludes is the exploitation of children by adults.
 These "father issues" persist throughout the film, as seen in the abuse and neglect of Claudia, Frank, Donnie, Stanley, and Dixon.

 Home media

 The DVD release includes a lengthy behind-the-scenes documentary, That Moment.
-It uses a fly-on-the-wall approach to cover nearly every aspect of production, from production management and scheduling to music direction to special effects.
-The behind-the-scenes documentary is an in-depth look into Anderson's motivation and directing style.
-Pre-production included a screening of the film Network (1976), as well as Ordinary People (1980).
-Several scenes showed Anderson at odds with the child actors and labor laws that restrict their work time.
-The character of Dixon has further scenes filmed but, from Anderson's reactions, appear not to be working.
-These scenes were cut completely and have never been shown on DVD.